Wimbledon to Putney walk

 - Go straight ahead at path crossings, staying roughly parallel with Rocks Lane 50m off to the right.
 The path goes through a mix of woodland and rough grassland, where a group of houses come into view.
 Make for the right-hand end of a high wooden fence surrounding them and join a tarmac path running alongside them to the B349 (Mill Hill Road).

 - Cross the road carefully onto a tarmac path through another part of the common.
 As the path comes out into a more open area turn right onto a sandy path which curves gently round to the left.
 In the corner of the common go through the tree boundary and out onto a road, with Rocks Lane Sports Centre opposite.

 You will eventually be passing the right-hand side of this centre, but it is best to cross Rocks Lane at the pedestrian lights off to the left and take the tarmac path coming back alongside a tree-lined lane, with the sports centre car park on your left.
 At the end veer left through a small car park to come to an information panel about Barnes Common Old Cemetery.

-The Old Cemetery closed for burials in 1954 and became increasingly neglected and overgrown, but it was designated as part of the Local Nature Reserve in 1980 and is now maintained by the Friends of Barnes Common.
+After the Old Cemetery closed for burials in 1954 it became increasingly neglected and overgrown.
+It was designated as part of the Local Nature Reserve in 1980 and is now maintained by the Friends of Barnes Common.